Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Implementation details

 The neural networks for all the examples were implemented using pytorch \cite{Pytorch}, a machine learning library for python.
 Learning rates $(\alpha_{_{\theta^{p}}}, \alpha_{\theta^{q}}, \alpha_{\theta^{v}}) = (10^{-4},10^{-4},10^{-4})$ were chosen for the gradient update of the neural network weights in differential actor-critic of Algorithm~\ref{rl_algo}.
 The learning rate to update the average reward was $\alpha_{r}=5 \times 10^{-3}$.

 As mentioned in the main text, the neural networks were trained on mini-batches.
 For the semi-Markov CTRW, memory-induced ratchets and two-site gamma TASEP examples, a batch size of $16$ was used.
 For the actors and the critic in these examples, we used feed-forward neural networks a maximum of three layers deep with $tanh$ activations, followed by a linear layer (without activation).
 The outputs of these networks were fed into layers performing the specialized operations explained in section \ref{Neural architectures}.
 We found that this architecture was sufficient to accomplish the specific learning tasks.
 For the more complex many-site TASEP, two-stacked GRUs were used for the actors and the critic, followed by a single feed-forward layer with $tanh$ activations and a final linear layer with no activation.
 For the policies, specialized operations were performed to the outputs of this architecture to obtain the relevant probability distributions.
+Again, a batch size of $16$ was chosen for all lattices.
 The networks in this case were trained on a graphics processing unit.

 The exclusion conditions in the TASEP models were implemented by masking the relevant outputs (corresponding to the restricted transitions) in the actor learning the policy $\pi^{\theta^{p}}$, as was done in $\cite{gillman2022reinforcement}$, before computing the softmax.
 The masking ensures the softmax gives zero probabilities for the restricted transitions.
+The approximate number of learning parameters in each example is summarized in table \ref{model_params}.

 Note that keeping the general overview of the architecture explained in mind, one is free to choose the specific machine learning model parameters, such as number of layers, batch sizes and learning rates.
 There is much scope for optimization in terms of speed and accuracy, depending on the given nonequilibrium problem and the available hardware.
+The code for all models is available in a Github repository \cite{Gitcode}.